 Emmaus Leadership Series Cohort 18 application is open!

-The Barbara and Patrick Roche Center for Catholic Education of Boston College will once again offer The Emmaus Leadership Series.
+The Barbara and Patrick Roche Center for Catholic Education of Boston College will once again offer The Emmaus Leadership Series this year.
 This signature program provides Catholic school leaders with executive-level training on systems thinking, sharpens connections between Catholic theology, educational theory, research, and professional practices, and fosters spiritual capital within an intentional Catholic community of faith and practice.
 Also, starting July 2018, cohort members can choose between two pathways to complete the program: credit and non-credit.

 In the Spotlight